Upgrading aircraft design

 The design of a series aircraft is based on that of a predecessor: a prototype or another series aircraft.
-This article describes a scientific case study of how a design team can design a series aircraft more efficiently.
+This article describes a scientific case study of how a design team can design a series aircraft more effectively.

 Sector: Private